 Ruby Tuesday apple salad is crisp, delicious, and bursting with fresh flavors.
 It’s so easy to make at home, you don’t have to go out for this great lunch or dinner recipe.
+It’s simple to make your favorite restaurant recipes at home with these Ruby Tuesday Copycat Recipes.

 This post contains links for items to purchase.
 I make a commission on any sales.